fluent/fluent-bit-docs/development/wasm-filter-plugins.md

 ## Build a WASM Filter for Filter Plugin

-Currently, fluent-bit's WASM filter assumes C ABI that is also known as `wasm32-unknown-unknown` on Rust target and `wasm32-wasi` on TinyGo target.
+Currently, Fluent Bit's WASM filter assumes C ABI that is also known as `wasm32-unknown-unknown` on Rust target and `wasm32-wasi` on TinyGo target.

 ### To Install Additional Components